Stratford English, Drama & Performing Arts School Trips & Tours

 Shakespeare Properties Sessions

 Put the spotlight on Shakespeare with an interactive talk that aids the discussion of language use, exploration of literary and historical context, and the discovery of characterisation and stagecraft.
-Choose from a range of plays for comparison and link your workshop to suit your pupils’ needs.
-Suitable for KS2 - A Level.
+Choose from a range of plays for comparison and link your workshop to suit your students’ needs.

 Go behind-the-scenes to discover more about the theatre-making process.
 Starting in the foyer, these guided tours explore the public and private areas of the theatre.
 Learn about the history of the RSC, the theatres and the recent transformation.
 Theatre tours last up to one hour.